hcs42/heapkeeper-old/doc/architecture.rst

     There are different relations between the posts: the most basic one is when a post is the child of another post.
 It usually means that the latter one is a reply to the former one.
-This information is stored in the ``Parent`` attribute of the header of the child post: this attribute contains the post id hint (which is a post id, a post index or message id) of the parent of the post.
-If there is no post found based on the post id hint, or the post id hint is ``None``, the post does not have a parent.
+This information is stored in the ``Parent`` attribute of the header of the child post: this attribute contains an id (a post id, a post index or message id) of the parent of the post.
+If there is no post found based on the id, or the id ``None``, the post does not have a parent.
 For more information about the relations, see :ref:`post_relations`.
 The ``Parent`` attribute of the post comes from the ``In-Reply-To`` attribute of the original email.

     A post may have :ref:`tags <glossary_tag>`, which tell us information about the topic of the post.